mkoura/pytest-polarion-cfme/README.rst

 default results for passed and blocked (test cases with blocker or 'skipif') test cases are recorded.

-It is tailored to work with test case ids and blockers used by CFME QE team.
+It is tailored for the CFME QE team.

 Usage